Outtake: Rediscovery of the Necronomicon

 Or so the story goes.

 Half the population of Europe fell to the Black Death.
-For a period of seven years, from 1346 to 1353, one out of every two humans on the continent lost their lives—not to mention countless animals and livestock.
-In their desperation to find a cure, an escape from the slaughter that took king and peasant alike, every nobleman from Moscow to Lisbon ordered their physicians to scour every text, every manuscript, every scroll in existence.
+For a period of seven years, from 1346 to 1353, one out of every two humans on the continent lost their lives, along with countless animals and livestock.
+In their desperation to find a cure, an escape from a slaughter that took king and peasant alike, noblemen from Moscow to Lisbon ordered their physicians to scour every text, every manuscript, every scroll in their libraries.

-But you have to understand, this was a time, not just before printing, but indexing as well.
-Books were copied by hand and space was used as available, even where the copied texts had nothing to do with each other.
-The 12th century Codex Gigas, for example, contains a Vulgate Bible and several works by the Jewish historian Josephus along with a number of ancient Greek medical treatises by Hippocrates, Theophilus, and others.
-What’s worse, those texts weren’t appended to the end but were actually stuck between the Old and New Testaments.
+It was a painstaking enterprise.
+Every known volume in Europe had to be inspected one page at a time.
+Books then were copied by hand, and space was used as available.
+It was not uncommon that two texts, squeezed into the same binding, may have nothing to do with one another.
+The 12th century Codex Gigas, for example, contains a Vulgate Bible and several works by the Jewish historian Josephus along with ancient Greek medical treatises by Hippocrates, Theophilus, and others.
+Those texts weren’t appended to the end, as one might expect, but were bound chronologically between the Old and New Testaments.

 He should’ve burned it.
-But the simple man from a tiny island in the Ionian wanted his daily ration, which required continual copying and preserving to appease the master of his order.
-And so it was men the world over began searching for the missing “Zakynthite Atlas.”
+But the simple man from a tiny island in the Ionian wanted his daily ration, which required continual copying and preserving to appease the head of his order.

-The quest was complicated because the book in question was a known palimpsest.
-There was nothing to say the geographical work hadn’t been copied over in its time, as the work it replaced.
-Visual inspection was irrelevant.
-Special equipment was needed, which is why the Atlas wasn’t found for many centuries.
-Scholars at the University of Leipzig, using the newly developed technique of photography, were preserving vellum pages taken from a crumbling castle in Bavaria when, with the help of magnifying equipment, they noticed trace evidence of earlier markings.
-They put the pages under “differential illumination,” and living men once again laid eyes on the ancient and arcane “gibberish,” shining through the overlaid ink in a dark glow.
+Being a palimpsest, it could never be found by simple visual examination.
+Special equipment was needed, which is why it wasn’t discovered for several centuries.
+Scholars at the University of Leipzig, using the newly developed technology of photography, put the pages of Theophrastian atlas, found in a tomb in Syria, under “differential illumination,” and living men once again laid eyes on the ancient and arcane gibberish, shining through the overlaid ink in a dark and surreal glow.